App-vNext/Polly/README.md

 |**Cache**<br/><sub>([quickstart](#cache)&nbsp;;&nbsp;[deep](https://github.com/App-vNext/Polly/wiki/Cache))</sub>|Some proportion of requests may be similar.| "You've asked that one before"  |Provides a response from cache if known. <br/><br/>Stores responses automatically in cache, when first retrieved. |
 |**Fallback**<br/><sub>([quickstart](#fallback)&nbsp;;&nbsp;[deep](https://github.com/App-vNext/Polly/wiki/Fallback))</sub>|Things will still fail - plan what you will do when that happens.| "Degrade gracefully"  |Defines an alternative value to be returned (or action to be executed) on failure. |
 |**PolicyWrap**<br/><sub>([quickstart](#policywrap)&nbsp;;&nbsp;[deep](https://github.com/App-vNext/Polly/wiki/PolicyWrap))</sub>|Different faults require different strategies; resilience means using a combination.| "Defence in depth"  |Allows any of the above policies to be combined flexibly. |

-In addition to the detailed pages on each policy, an [introduction to the role of each policy in resilience engineering](https://github.com/App-vNext/Polly/wiki/Transient-fault-handling-and-proactive-resilience-engineering)  is also provided in the wiki.

-### Using Polly with HttpClient factory from ASPNET Core 2.1

-For using Polly with HttpClient factory from ASP.NET Core 2.1, see our [detailed wiki page](https://github.com/App-vNext/Polly/wiki/Polly-and-HttpClientFactory), then come back here or [explore the wiki](https://github.com/App-vNext/Polly/wiki) to learn more about the operation of each policy.

-### Release notes

-+ The [change log](https://github.com/App-vNext/Polly/blob/main/CHANGELOG.md) describes changes by release.
-+ We tag Pull Requests and Issues with [milestones](https://github.com/App-vNext/Polly/milestones) which match to NuGet package release numbers.
-+ Breaking changes are called out in the wiki ([v7](https://github.com/App-vNext/Polly/wiki/Polly-v7-breaking-changes) ; [v6](https://github.com/App-vNext/Polly/wiki/Polly-v6-breaking-changes)) with simple notes on any necessary steps to upgrade.

-### Supported targets

-For details of supported compilation targets by version, see the [supported targets](https://github.com/App-vNext/Polly/wiki/Supported-targets) grid.

-### Role of the readme and the wiki

-This ReadMe aims to give a quick overview of all Polly features - including enough to get you started with any policy.
-For deeper detail on any policy, and many other aspects of Polly, be sure also to check out the [wiki documentation](https://github.com/App-vNext/Polly/wiki).

 ## Usage &ndash; fault-handling, reactive policies